JakBern/projects/README.md

 It also isn't super optimized because operator overloading in C++ isn't free; at some point I'll have to bite the bullet and implement expression templates (basically creating another AST using templates so that operator overloading can actually be optimized correctly).

-A nice little demo I made with it to test the numerical stability of oscillators of different fixed point sizes can be seen in the video below.
+A nice little demo I made with it to test the numerical stability of oscillators of different fixed point sizes (vs floats and doubles) can be seen in the video below.
 The fixed-point types are denoted "fixed \<total bits\> : \<bits in fraction\>"

 <video src="https://github.com/user-attachments/assets/45ebda34-4057-4859-b8b6-1b0b36c46b8c"></video>